 3. Poor stylistic fit

 The first two are out of the athlete's hands, so I want to focus on number 3.
-That is the base of this article, my belief that professional soccer players should hire consultant firms that analyze their style of play and match them with the best club possible.
+That is the base of this article, my belief that professional soccer players should hire consultant firms that analyze their strengths and weaknesses, matching them with the best club possible.

-Unfortunately, it is commonplace to see a player sign for a club simply because of prestige, ignoring that it might not be a fit for their strengths and weaknesses.
+Unfortunately, it is commonplace to see a player sign for a club simply because of prestige, ignoring that it might not be a fit for what they do well.

 The truth is only a few players in this world can excel regardless of system; the secret is most of your favorite players require specific playing styles to get the best out of them.